 - If you do not file the annual report by the third Friday in September, your LLC will be administratively dissolved by the Florida Department of State, Division of Corporations.
 This means your business does not have the legal ability to conduct business in Florida.

 - If your LLC is dissolved, you can choose to file all outstanding reports and pay the outstanding fees that have accrued.

 If you need help with FL LLC annual report, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.